ENCODE-DCC/encoded/docs/database.rst

        op.drop_index(op.f('ix_propsheets_rid'), table_name='propsheets')
        # ### end Alembic commands ###

-Check for correctness before running against Postgres!
-Running :code:`bin/alembic upgrade head` will apply the upgrade function to Postgres.
-(Can also upgrade/downgrade by revision ID or relative steps: :code:`bin/alembic downgrade cfcf1fdff25c` or :code:`bin/alembic upgrade +1`)
+Running :code:`bin/alembic upgrade head` will apply the upgrade function to Postgres (check the update function for correctness first!).
+It is possible to upgrade/downgrade by revision ID or relative steps as well: :code:`bin/alembic downgrade cfcf1fdff25c` or :code:`bin/alembic upgrade +1`

 ===================